History of the Aether Theory

 extirpate the preferred reference frame from Maxwell’s laws.
 He chose

-evidence accumulated, it became ever clearer that he had failed.
+evidence accumulated (see entries below), it became ever clearer that he had failed.
 The

 preferred frame and the aether refused to go away. |